thimovss/pytsa/README.md

 assign_score(5)

 assign_score(0)
-> int argument val with value 0 was not greater than 0
+> Error: int argument val with value 0 was not greater than 0

 assign_score('abc')
-> int argument val with value 'abc' was of type string, not of type 'int'
+> Error: int argument val with value 'abc' was of type string, not of type 'int'

 assign_score(None)
-> int argument val was None
+> Error: int argument val was None

 assign_score(3.5)
-> int argument val with value 0 was not greater than 0
+> Error: int argument val with value 0 was not greater than 0
 ```